Share

 ConocoPhillips is committed to the efficient and effective exploration and production of oil and natural gas.
 Producing oil and natural gas and getting them to market takes ingenuity, technology and investment.
 Its innovative, collaborative efforts yield products that improve quality of life globally.
 And, it also produces economic benefits with far-reaching influence.
 It has been on a journey to integrate sustainability into planning and decision making for decades.
 Before its first sustainable development (SD) report was published in 2005, the company had implemented a process to identify and manage environmental and social issues and to assess performance.

-China Shenhua (Market cap: $118.86 billion)
+8. China National Offshore Oil Corporation (Market cap: $115.72 billion)

 Read more: Saudi Aramco emerges as world’s largest oil company with 259 billion barrels of reserves

-Key factors driving oil and gas industry
+Key factors driving the oil and gas industry

-Total number of wells planned at a location: The sheer number of wells that are planned for a site and the market as a whole is one of the major drivers in the business.
+The sheer number of wells that are planned for a site and the market as a whole is one of the major drivers in the business.
 The industry will be able to supply natural gas and oil to those who genuinely need it as long as the number of wells keeps growing,

-Superior equipment: Perhaps the most important aspect driving this commercial business is the quality of the equipment used in rigs and production facilities.
+Perhaps the most important aspect driving this commercial business is the quality of the equipment used in rigs and production facilities.
 A production facility must include secure natural gas storage equipment, natural gas coolers, and other items in addition to the apparent requirement for strong rig equipment.
 The greatest way for a facility to thrive in the present market is to choose facility equipment from a reliable and effective source, even though there are many possibilities available.

-The strength of the demand for oil and gas products: In today’s economy, natural gas and oil have many applications.
+In today’s economy, natural gas and oil have many applications.
 It should thus come as no surprise that there is a steady increase in demand for these resources.
 There has been a significant increase in demand from the general public as a result of recent decreases in the cost of these items for consumers.
 But prices change all the time, so depending just on demand is quite risky.

-Shifting to generate income: Revenue generation is crucial to a business’s success in any sector, and the oil and gas producing sectors are no exception.
+Revenue generation is crucial to a business’s success in any sector, and the oil and gas producing sectors are no exception.
 The owners of these companies must keep in mind not to become too used to their current situation.
 Everything evolves with time.
 Numerous factors might change, including the opening of new wells and the requirement for updated equipment.
 A facility’s only option for keeping up with the times is to agree to change with them.
 These are the companies that are now dominating their respective markets.

-Economic and geopolitical affects oil sector
+Economic and geopolitical impact on oil sector

 Geopolitical shocks can have an impact on oil prices through lower economic activity or higher risks to commodity supply.
 In principle, geopolitical risk can affect commodity and oil prices through two main channels.
 First, higher geopolitical tensions act as a negative global demand shock, because these tensions increase uncertainty about the economic outlook, which negatively affects consumption and investment and potentially disrupts international trade.
 Combined, these forces lead to a contraction in global economic activity, ultimately dampening global oil demand and prices, according to European Central Bank.